55382/Finetuning-Llama3.1/README.md

    - The **gradient accumulation steps** helped ensure that you could process larger batches without running into memory issues.

 6. **Inference**:
-   - You performed inference on the fine-tuned model by providing conversational prompts like the Fibonacci sequence continuation.
+   - we performed inference on the fine-tuned model by providing conversational prompts like the Fibonacci sequence continuation.
    - The **temperature** and **min_p** values were adjusted for diverse generation outputs, and you used continuous inference with a **TextStreamer** to see the model's predictions in real-time.

 ### Example of Model Usage: